Azure-Samples/IoTDemos/WorkplaceHealthAndSafetyDemo/README.md

 1. Once the device has been created, select the device and copy the `Primary Connection String` for later in this setup.

 #### Setup Visual Studio Code Development Environment
+> Important: If the Visual Studio Code steps below don't work on your PC, consider using an Azure VM.
+The steps to setup the VM are outside the scope of this but are well documented [here](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/tutorial-manage-vm)
 1. Install [Visual Studio Code](https://code.visualstudio.com/Download) (VS Code).
 1. Install 64 bit [Anaconda with Python version 3.7](https://www.anaconda.com/distribution).
 1. Install the following extensions for VS Code: